-- 1 Shut down the computer. - 2 Connect the computer to an electrical outlet, if it is not already connected. - 3 Turn on (or restart) your computer. - 4 Diagnostics can be invoked one of two ways: - Turn on the computer.
+- 2 Connect the computer to an electrical outlet, if it is not already connected. - 3 Turn on (or restart) your computer. - Diagnostics can be invoked one of two ways: - Turn on the computer.
 When the DELLTM logo appears, press <F12> immediately.
-Select а Diagnostics from the boot menu and press <Enter>.

-NOTE: If you wait too long and the operating system logo appears, continue to wait until you see the Microsoft® Windows® desktop.
-Then shut down your computer and try again.

-Press and hold the $\langle Fn \rangle$ key while powering the system on. b

-NOTE: If you see a message stating that no diagnostics utility partition has been found, run the Dell Diagnostics from the Drivers and Utilities CD.
+Select Diagnostics from the boot menu and press <Enter>. - NOTE: If you wait too long and the operating system logo appears, continue to wait until you see the Microsoft® Windows® desktop.
+Then shut down your computer and try again. - Press and hold the <Fn> key while powering the system on. - NOTE: If you see a message stating that no diagnostics utility partition has been found, run the Dell Diagnostics from the Drivers and Utilities disc.